AlexJReid/blog/content/posts/local-api/index.md

 }
 ```

 Starting Consul is almost the same.
-We need to tell Envoy to connect to the remote Consul agent for its configuration.
+We need to tell Envoy to connect to the remote Consul agent.

 ```
 $ consul connect envoy -sidecar-for ajr-local-fix \
     -grpc-addr remote-consul-patch-in...tailscale.net:8502
 ```

-An API and command line tool that provisions _patch in_ agents on demand and the associated configuration would be straight forward to implement.
+To abstract things, a tool that provisions _patch in_ agents on demand with associated configuration would be straight forward to implement.

 ```
 $ patch-in -env test-1 -service message -port 5001